Composition of blood PDF

 ▪ Platelets can release a variety of substances most of which are involved in the coagulation or clotting of blood.

-▪ A reduction in their number can lead to clotting disorders which will lead to excessive loss of blood from the body.
+▪ A reduction in their number can lead to clotting disorders, leading to excessive blood loss from the body.

 ▪ Lifespan 3 days.